dillyboy/https---github.com-dillyboy-directivelibrary/README.md

 # Directive Library Guide

-Angular Material still lacks some components.
+Angular Material still lacks some UI components.
 This project aims to bring those missing components.
 The directive library is a JavaScript file which contains custom directives that can be used easily by any developer using the DuoWorld Developer Portal.

+Note - The Dependancies for this library include the uimicrokernel.js (form the duoworld.com developer platform) which is used in the File-uploader directive and also angularMoment which is already included in the directivelibrary in itself.

 (last build: 24-06-2016)